tomasbjerre/pact-sandbox/README.md

   - What features in the API:s are being used?
   - Are all the attributes in each JSON object neccessary?
   - ...

+- Perhaps the consumer should still do end to end testing of its consumed endpoints.
+But providers dont test its consumers.